shellyln/kanban-board-app/README.md

 ## FAQ

-* I want to use with multiple board list.
+* I want to use with multiple board list. (personal, family, at work, ...)
   * You should be deployed to multiple subdirectories or multiple subdomains.
   * Or you can do it with multiple browser user profiles.